 If an individual is arrested for DWI while driving with a child passenger under the age of 15, then they may face charges for DWI with a Child Passenger.
 DWI with a child passenger is a felony offense with serious consequences.
 A person convicted of this offense in Texas can be sent to a division of the Texas state prison system called State Jail for up to two years.
 The minimum state jail sentence for this type of offense is 180 days.

-A conviction for this felony can also result in a fine of up to$2,000.
+A conviction for this felony can also result in a fine of up to $2,000.
 Such a conviction can also result in a lengthy license suspension.
-Like any charge involving allegation of driving while intoxicated, DWI with a Child Passenger can be emotionally and financially difficult.
-Like with other charges related to DWI offenses, there can be extensive collateral consequences, and even if probation or community supervision results, the conditions of such a probation can be extensive.
+Like any charge involving allegations of driving while intoxicated, DWI with a Child Passenger can be emotionally and financially difficult.
+Like with other charges related to DWI offenses, there can be extensive collateral consequences, and even if probation or community supervision results, the conditions of such probation can be extensive.
+Additionally, Texas traffic stops can lead to federal drug charges, especially if evidence of drug-related offenses is discovered during the stop.

 Whether or not you will have your driver’s license taken away is dependent on the severity of your charges and your existing criminal record as well as whether you hire a legal team prepared to handle this aspect of your case in time.